MUS G146: Intermediate Voice

 Demonstration of Critical Thinking

-1. The student will evaluate his/her daily activities and create a practice routine.2.
-The student will evaluate his/her vocal abilities and requirements of selected songs, and select songs suitable for his/her own voice and performance needs.3.
-The student will select an appropriate solo vocal recital to review
+The student will evaluate their daily activities and create a practice routine.
+The student will evaluate their vocal abilities and requirements of selected songs, and select songs suitable for their own voice and performance needs.

 Required Writing, Problem Solving, Skills Demonstration